 - If counsel determines that there is nothing to support a contention which the defendant insists on pursuing despite counsel's efforts to dissuade the defendant, counsel should present the contention succinctly in the brief in a manner that will do the least harm to his client.
 Id. at 208.
 Counsel should present the contentions sketchily by designating pertinent portions of the trial transcript and citing any relevant cases.
 Id. at 216-217.

 - If counsel, due to professional or ethical concerns, deems it absolutely necessary to dissociate from the purportedly frivolous contentions, counsel may do so in a preface to the brief ("Moffett Preface"), which is to include a statement that it is filed pursuant to the guidelines outlined in Commonwealth v.
 Moffett, 383 Mass.
 201 (1981).
 Moffett, 383 Mass. at 217.
 The preface may apply to the entire brief, or to certain contentions found within.
-Please see Section B. below for examples of a Moffett Preface.
+Examples of a Moffett Preface are provided below.

 - Beyond including a Moffett Preface, counsel must refrain from injecting disclaimers of personal belief in the merits of the case or otherwise arguing against the defendant's interests.
 Id. at 217.